cosmologicon/pygame-view/README.md

 	T(1, 2, 3) -> [2, 4, 6]
 	T(pygame.Rect(10, 10, 50, 50)) -> pygame.Rect(20, 20, 100, 100)

+You'll usually call `T` on numerical arguments of functions to `pygame.draw` methods.
+You'll also probably call it on the font size when loading a font with `pygame.font.Font`.
+If you're scaling images that will appear on the screen, you'll probably call it on the target image size of `pygame.transform.scale`.
+Probably also the rectangle list in `pygame.display.update`.

-The reason it returns ints and rounds away from 0 is because many pygame functions require integer pixel values, and some require positive values, such as the `width` parameter in `pygame.draw.circle`.
+The reason `T` returns ints and rounds away from 0 is because many pygame functions require integer pixel values, and some require positive values, such as the `width` parameter in `pygame.draw.circle`.
 So this avoids throwing an exception in those cases when the actual resolution gets too small.